rociorey/wpp-apprenticeship-creativecode/TrafficJams/README.md

 ## **Traffic Jams**

-Traffic Jams is merges the Spotify API with a Microsoft Traffic API so those in traffic jams can musically jam together through conjoint Spotify playlists.
+Traffic Jams is an app which merges the Spotify API with a Microsoft Traffic API so those in traffic jams can musically jam together through conjoint Spotify playlists.

 ------